CouldBeThis/xfwm4-themes-HiDPI/readme.md

 ## Screenshots

 Here are a few examples.
-Except as noted above (the `default` themes) all the themes are present in all the sizes; I just got lazy making screenshots.
+Except as noted (the `default` themes) all the themes are present in all the sizes; I just got lazy making screenshots.

+In the titlebar of each window, you can see the name of the theme and the scale.
+For example, `300-ops` is the theme `ops` at 300% scale, found here: [themes-300/ops](themes-300/ops).

 ![ops-300-200-175-150-100](docs/images/ops-300-200-175-150-100.png)